 They both invest all their ISA allowance in the same fund, let’s say it returns 5% a year.

-The only difference is that FI person pays the annual 0.15% platform fee from the ISA balance (cash, if there’s any, or investments), this is the default setting, while Lazy FI person pays it via direct debit.
+There is one difference between them.
+FI person pays the annual 0.15% platform fee from the ISA balance (cash, if there’s any, or investments).
+This is the default setting.
+Lazy FI person, on the other hand, pays it via direct debit.

 Total investments- £25,969.25